 Tears are necessary for the lubrication of the eyes and to wash away particles and foreign substances in or around the eyes.
 Excessive tearing can result in watery eyes, however, which is not good.
 The medical term for watery eyes is epiphora, which simply means increased tearing.
 Epiphora has many causes, and there are many ways to alleviate the symptoms.

 Epiphora happens one of two ways: either the tear drainage duct is not functioning properly or the eye is producing more tears than necessary.
 The production and drainage of tears is a function of the lacrimal drainage system.
 The tears that bathe the surface of the eye are produced by the lacrimal gland.
-This gland is located behind the upper eyelid.
+This gland is located above and behind the upper eyelid.
 When we blink, the eyelids push the tears across the eye’s surface, causing them to collect in the lower inner corner of the eye.
 They then travel through the puncta and into the lacrimal sac before entering into the nasolacrimal duct.
 The nasolacrimal duct connects the eye and nose.
 Once the tears enter the duct, they travel down the nose and into the throat.
 In the meantime, new tears are produced by the lacrimal gland, and the process begins again.

 You may have noticed that infants have unusually teary eyes.
-This is because newborns do not have fully developed tear ducts.
+This is because newborns may not have fully developed tear ducts.
 It takes weeks for a infant to begin producing tears, and it may be several weeks before their nasolacrimal canal, which contains the duct, opens up.
 Most babies’ tear ducts open up within the first year of life.
 Parents of babies whose ducts are not fully opened by then (a condition known as dacryostenosis, which affects approximately 30 percent of infants) are encouraged to massage the skin overlying the tear ducts to help speed up the process.
 If this does not work, an ophthalmologist can perform a probing procedure to open the ducts and stop the watery eyes.

 It is important to remember that excessive tearing is not an emergency.
 Yes it can be annoying, but it can also be treated easily.